as3rg/LLVM/[5] ISA/isa.md

 Register x```<i>``` represents the lower part of register ex```<i>```.\
 Register ex```<i>``` represents the lower part of register rx```<i>```.

-When the lower part of the register is written, the higher part sets to zero.
+When the lower part of the register is written, the higher part is set to zero.

 Registers are the DestValue subtype.